Current group members

-Prior to joining SCGPM, he was Chief Programmer at Stanford Center for Interdisciplinary Brain Science Research (CIBSR) where he developed a multiplatform neuroimaging analysis and MRI visualization application.
+Prior to joining SCGPM, he was Chief Programmer at the Stanford Center for Interdisciplinary Brain Science Research (CIBSR) where he developed a multiplatform neuroimaging analysis and MRI visualization application.
 Prior to joining Stanford, Keith was Technical Lead at Motorola where he led development of software for handwriting recognition on a Chinese cell phone.
-Keith has a MS in Computer Science from University of New York at Buffalo.
+Keith has a MS in Computer Science from the State University of New York at Buffalo.

 Priya Desai, MS

 Priya is a Biomedical Engineer at SCGPM responsible for technologies and applications at Genetics Bioinformatics Service Center.
 Priya has a background in Physics and Astronomy and started her career at the Harvard Smithsonian Center for Astrophysics in Cambridge, MA where she was part of the Chandra X-ray Center and involved in analyzing spectral data of sun like stars.
 As the PI of her own NASA grant she continued working in the field of xray spectroscopy at the Space Science Labs at UC Berkeley.
 It was while working on a project to predict solar flares at the Stanford Solar Center that she got interested in machine learning and data science.
 Most recently she was part of Pritchard Lab at in the Genetics department at the Stanford where she helped develop SciReader- a recommendation engine for biomedical literature.
 She has a blog.

 Priya has a MS in Physics from Indian Institute of Technology, Bombay and completed her graduate coursework in Math at the University of Texas in Austin.